-The UN Resident Coordinator Office in Sri Lanka
+The UN Resident Coordinator's Office

 The UN Resident Coordinator leads the United Nations Country Team (UNCT) as the representative of the Secretary-General for development operations.